john-science/data_science_by_example/examples/1_philosphy_of_wikipedia/RESULTS.md

 ## Method

-This is the first example in thiis repository because it was so easy to solve: it only took two simple Python functions.
-The basic steps are:
+This is the first example in this repository because it was so easy to solve: it only took two simple Python functions.
+Working in an [iPython](http://ipython.org/) notebook, there were three basic steps:

-1. I wrote two simple functions in an [iPython](http://ipython.org/) notebook.
-2. The first function used [beautifulsoup](http://www.crummy.com/software/BeautifulSoup/) and [requests](http://docs.python-requests.org/en/latest/) to scrap a Wikipedia article to find the first link.
+1. Write a function using [beautifulsoup](http://www.crummy.com/software/BeautifulSoup/) and [requests](http://docs.python-requests.org/en/latest/) to scrap a Wikipedia article to find the first link.
-3. The second function just looped: following the links returned by the first function until you found Philosophy, or entered an infinite loop.
+2. Write a function the follows the links returned from the first function until you hit the Philosophy page, or entered an infinite loop.

-Then I played around with the code, trying hundreds of examples at random.
+3. Play around with the second function, trying many, many options and looking for patterns.

 Full solution [here](philosophy_of_wikipedia.ipynb).